BobanL/ecr-viewer-1/containers/ecr-viewer/guide.md

 ### Base Required

-These variables are required for all deployments.
-If variables are not set, this may cause issues running the app.
+Base required variables are ones required for all deployments regardless of mode or cloud environment.
+If variables are not set, this may cause issues starting the app.
+The variables can be found in {@link EnvironmentVariables.BaseRequired}.

-{@includeCode ./environment.d.ts#required}
+### eCR Fhir Storage

-In addition, an storage container for the eCRs must be created.
-Certain values may need to be set depending on the storage provider used.
+A storage container for the eCRs must be created for all deployments.
+Depending on the storage container used additional variables may be required.
+The variables can be found in {@link EnvironmentVariables.EcrStorage}.
-{@includeCode ./environment.d.ts#aws}
-{@includeCode ./environment.d.ts#azure}
-{@includeCode ./environment.d.ts#gcp}

 ### Authentication Setup

-Some form of authentication will be required on the application.
+Authentication is required when running any mode modes of the application.

 #### Integrated Authentication

 Integrated eCR Viewer will rely on NBS to authenticate the user.
-{@includeCode ./environment.d.ts#auth_integrated}
+The variables can be found in {@link EnvironmentVariables.Authentication}.

-#### Non Integrated Authentication
+#### Non-Integrated Authentication

-Non-Integrated will relies on an external authentication provider (like azure ad, entra, or keycloak).
+Non-Integrated/Dual rely on an external authentication provider, like azure ad, entra, or keycloak.
+The variables can be found in {@link EnvironmentVariables.Authentication}.
-{@includeCode ./environment.d.ts#auth_non_integrated}

-### Metadata - eCR Library
+### eCR Metadata Storage

-If using either `NON_INTEGRATED` or `DUAL`, metadata db environments will be required.
-{@includeCode ./environment.d.ts#metadata}
+In order to store metadata for the eCR Library, an eCR metadata database must be created.
+The variables can be found in {@link EnvironmentVariables.EcrMetadataStorage}

 ### Removed Environment Variables

-In order to maintain a history, these are variables that have been retired and no longer have a use in the app.
+These are variables that have been retired and no longer have a use in the app.
+These can be safely removed when installing the current version.

 | Name | Description | Version Removed | Date Removed |
 | ---- | ----------- | --------------- | ------------ |